qcam/3llo/README.md

 3llo - The interactive CLI application for Trello
 ================

-3llo allows you to work with Trello without exiting your favorite terminal.
+3llo allows you to work with Trello without exiting your favourite terminal.

 ![video](intro.gif)